selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 **Freud** Pleasure & reality balance.
 Childhood deeply affects adulthood.
 Analysis of dreams, jokes, parapraxes

-## Anna Freud

-People are people not vending machines.

-Ambivalence is the key to be an adult.
-Life is grey.
-Nothing is completely good or bad.

-**Defense mechanisms
-**
-1. Denial
-2. Projection
-3. Turning against the self
-4. Sublimation, redirecting to sports, art, career, ..
-5. Regression, getting childish
-6. Rationalisation
-7. Intellectualisation
-8. Reaction formation
-9. Displacement, redirection to someone weaker
-10. Fantasy

 **Architecture** Cities should be like ecosystems.
 City blocks should be small and dense.
 Mix of old & new buildings